 Long before the 2009 revival of the White House kitchen garden (sparked in part by a non-partisan, web-based national petition drive during the 2008 election), Americans have been interested in the intersection of food safety, security and nutrition that occurs in our veggie beds.
 For several years, RedWhiteandGrew.com was at the forefront of the media’s examination and documentation of the victory garden story, past and present.

-Since 2011, I’ve begun to broaden the scope and theme of this website, so the topics now extend beyond victory gardening.
+In 2011, I broadened the scope and theme of this website, so the topics now extend beyond victory gardening.

 Whether you call yours a “kitchen garden,” a “recession garden, a “food garden” or the classic “victory garden,” the food grown in your yard, patio or community garden plot is part of a tradition–a low-key national dialogue–on independence and perseverance that dates back a couple of centuries when home veggie beds were called “liberty gardens.”